 William & Mary will accept additional materials after the application deadline.
-While most supplemental materials will arrive in time to be reviewed, the Undergraduate Admission Office does not guarantee that it will review any materials mailed after the January 1 freshman applicant postmark deadline, or the November 1/March 1 transfer applicant postmark deadline.
-Any supplemental materials should include the student's W&M Application ID number beginning with 93 (provided in the confirmation emails we send regarding the status of your application) or, the student's full name and high school or current institution so that we might easily match materials with the student's application.
+While most supplemental materials will arrive in time to be reviewed, the Undergraduate Admission Office does not guarantee that it will review any materials mailed after the January 1 freshman applicant postmark deadline, or the October 1/March 1 transfer applicant postmark deadline.
+Any supplemental materials should include the student's full name and high school or current institution so that we might easily match materials with the student's application.

 Can I confirm the receipt of letters of recommendation or optional materials?